Role of the Executive Committee

 Composition of the Executive Committee

-Elected by the General Assembly, the Executive Committee has 13 members comprising the President of the Organization, two vice-presidents and nine delegates.
+Elected by the General Assembly, the Executive Committee has 13 members comprising the President of the Organization, three vice-presidents and nine delegates.
 They are all from different countries and the geographical distribution is balanced.

 The President is elected for four years, and vice-presidents and delegates for three.
 They are not immediately eligible for re-election either to the same posts or as delegates to the Executive Committee.

-Current members of the Executive Committee
+Current members of the Executive Committee (2025-2026)

 President